asherkuu/modif-ai-docs/README.md

 <br/>

-Here are all versions of the AriaDocs template, each crafted for specific use cases:
+Here are all versions of the ModifAiDocs template, each crafted for specific use cases:

 - **Advanced Docs:** A comprehensive template offering extensive features for in-depth documentation needs.
 Perfect for larger projects that require detailed explanations and advanced configurations.
   [Explore the Advanced Docs](https://github.com/nisabmohd/Aria-Docs/tree/master)